Meet our team!

 D.V.M.

-Dr. Roman earned his Doctorate of Veterinary Medicine from Cornell University College of Veterinary Medicine.
-During his clinical rotations, he was awarded the Gentle Doctor Award.
-He also has two graduate degrees: a Master of Public Health and a Master of Arts in English Literature.
+He earned his Doctorate of Veterinary Medicine from Cornell University College of Veterinary Medicine, where he received the Gentle Doctor Award during his clinical rotations.
+Dr. Roman also holds two graduate degrees: a Master of Public Health and a Master of Arts in English Literature.
+He is an active member of the Feline Veterinary Medical Association and the American Veterinary Medical Association.